How Many kWh to Charge a Tesla?

 Every Tesla model comes with a different battery size, and that’s the biggest reason why energy use varies.
 A larger battery holds more electricity, so it naturally takes more kilowatt-hours (kWh) to fill up.

-For example, the Model S and Model X come with 100 kWh batteries, while the Model 3 uses around 60–70 kWh.
+The Model S and Model X come with 100 kWh batteries, while the Model 3 uses around 60–70 kWh, a difference that traces back to Tesla battery cell composition and how they’re configured.

 Bigger batteries also mean longer range and fewer charging stops, even though each full charge uses more energy overall.